BlauhausTechnology/Blauhaus.Push/README.md

 #### Service registration

-Register the Uwp dependencies with the Service Collection using services.AddIosPushNotifications();
+Register the Uwp dependencies with the Service Collection using services.AddUwpPushNotifications();